Chapter 15.14

 5. Compensating for the impact, which may include replacing, enhancing, or providing substitute resources or environments.

 “New development” means any human-caused or artificial change to property or structures including but not limited to land disturbing activities, including mining, dredging, filling, clearing, grading, landscaping, paving, excavating, or drilling; structural development, including construction, installation or expansion of a building or other structure; creation of impervious surfaces; and subdivision, short subdivision, or binding site plan as defined in MCMC Titles 14 through 18.
-“New development” shall not include any other forest practices or commercial agriculture or the cleaning or other maintenance of a detention facility.
+“New development” does not include any other forest practices or commercial agriculture or the cleaning or other maintenance of a detention facility.

 “Operate,” for purposes of the public stormwater system, means to manage on a full-time basis a stormwater facility or the flow of water through any portion of the stormwater system.